davesahaj/pc-recommendation-system/README.md

 # PC Recommendation System
 > A Java Enterprise Website to help you build the PC of your dreams without hassle.
+This system allows non-technical users to recommend the best customised parts and components for their PC.
+The system uses various algorithms to determine the compatibility among parts, optimal performance combination among them and provide Amazon links for easy purchase based on customer budget and needs.

-## Development setup
+## Development and Usage setup

 Clone the repo and deploy it on heroku.
 You might want to add your own postres implementation.